mcventus/The-Gold-Miner/README.md

 ## Change Log
 - MVP and all STRETCHED GOALS and BEYOND that more additional features added.
+- API provider blocked the image downloader so a fix was made.

 ## NOTICE
 - I have used external Libraries, APIS, and other resources to accomplish this.